Glottonym

-Linguonym (from lingua / language, and ὄνομα / name), also known as glossonym (from γλῶσσα / language) or glottonym (from Attic Greek: γλῶττα / language), is a linguistic term that designates a proper name of an individual language, or a language family.
-The study of language names is known as linguonymy (glossonymy, glottonymy) or linguonymics (glossonymics, glottonymics).
+A glottonym (from Attic Greek γλῶττα glôtta ‘language’, and the suffix -onym, from Aeolic and Doric Greek ὄνυμα ónuma ‘name’), also called a glossonym (using Ionic Greek γλῶσσα glôssa ‘language’) or less commonly a linguonym (using Latin lingua ‘language’), is a proper name designating an individual language or a language family.
+The study of language names is known as glottonymy (glossonymy, linguonymy) or glottonymics (glossonymics, linguonymics).
+(Note: Glottonym and glottonymy will be used in this article where possible to avoid burdensome repetition.)

-As a distinctive linguistic discipline, linguonymic (Note: Linguonym, glossonym, glottonym and their respective variants are considered equally valid terms.
-"Linguonym" will be used in this article where possible to avoid burdensome repetition.) studies are closely related to some other onomastic disciplines, particularly those that are focused on the study of ethnonyms (names of ethnic groups) and choronyms (names of regions and countries).
+As a distinctive linguistic discipline, glottonymic studies are closely related to some other onomastic disciplines, particularly those that are focused on the study of ethnonyms (names of ethnic groups) and choronyms (names of regions and countries).
 In that context, the field is related to ethnolinguistic and sociolinguistic studies.
 Various questions related to the study of formation and use of language names are also relevant for several other disciplines within social sciences and humanities.

-The term "linguonym" was introduced in 1973, and again in 1977, and further attempts to define the field were made in 1979.
-Three synonymic terms (linguonym, glossonym, glottonym) gradually came into use, primarily among linguists and other scholars, but the field of linguonymic studies is still considered to be in its formative stages.
+The field of glottonymic studies is still considered to be in its formative stages.

+Terminology and early history

+The term linguonym was the first term coined, in 1973.
+However, in the following decade, it would meet with some objections from classicists, who criticized its formation as a “mixing of Latin and Greek”.
+In 1976, glottonym was introduced and would begin to displace linguonym.
+(Note: For example, David L. Gold used linguonym and linguonymy in a 1977 paper – apparently coining the terms independently and unaware that linguonym had already been introduced by Duliĉenko – before switching to glottonym and glottonymy in 1980.)
+Further attempts to define the field were made in 1979.
+By the late 1980s, three synonymous terms (glottonym, glossonym, linguonym) had come into use, primarily among linguists and other scholars.
+Glottonym is the most used term in English nowadays, followed by glossonym and linguonym.